 Because you must continue to Learn today as we are living in ever-changing and disruptive times.

-But of course, learning and not stepping up, is not an option today.
+However, learning and not stepping up, is not an option today.
 As much as this may take you out of your comfort zone, you must step up and Lead, and when you do, you lead by example.

 You be the standard that others look up to